 Rough-cut a piece of fabric and interfacing at least 1 inch (2.5cm) larger than your template.
 If you are doing large areas with lots of reverse appliques (for example, a lot of leaves or flowers), it may make more sense to just cut one large piece of fabric and interfacing for the underside of the whole area rather than lots of small pieces.

 Press the interfacing on the wrong side of the background fabric where your design will be placed.

 Draw the design on the interfacing and cut it out.
 If you are using double-sided interfacing, this will be on the paper

-I usually fold the center of the design, make a snip and then cut outwards.
-Use nice sharp scissors so you have a clean edge.
-The great thing about using double-sided interfacing is that it stops the edges fraying.
+I usually fold the center of the design, make a snip, and then cut outwards.
+Use nice sharp scissors, so you have a clean edge.
+The great thing about using double-sided interfacing is that it stops the edges from fraying.

 Step 4 - Attach the Fabric